How to Save Money With A Smart Thermostat: Everything You Need to Know

 My electric bill is $290/mo

 A smart thermostat is a Wi-Fi-enabled device that allows you to control your house's temperature from anywhere via a smartphone app or voice-assisted virtual assistant.
 With this device, you no longer have to worry about your heating, ventilation, and air conditioning (HVAC) system heating or cooling an empty home without your knowledge.
-So apart from bringing comfort to your home, smart cooling and heating can help you save money.
+Using a smart thermostat can help you save money while keeping your home comfortable.

 How Do Smart Thermostats Save Energy?

-Older versions of programmable thermostats could also create schedules, but it was usually a confusing and challenging process that was hard to verify.
+Older versions of programmable thermostats can be scheduled, but it could be a confusing and challenging process.

-One of the main advantages of a smart thermostat is that you can pre-set your preferences.
-Since you can program everything from your smartphone, you don't need to set the thermostat directly.
-Top-of-the-line models like ecobee and Nest thermostat save money because they can program themselves based upon your settings and adjustments you make to those settings.
+One of the main advantages of a smart thermostat is you can pre-set your preferences from your smartphone.
+Top-of-the-line models like ecobee and Nest can learn based on your settings and habits.
 Just allow them some time to learn your behaviors and habits, and you’ll see smart thermostat savings in no time.

-Many smart thermostats also come with built-in sensors that can detect when you’ve left the house and adjust the temperature setting accordingly.
-With some models like ecobee, you can connect with more detailed remote sensors around your house like a motion sensor that can sense the atmosphere and movement.
+Many smart thermostats have built-in sensors that can detect when you’ve left the house and adjust the temperature setting accordingly.
+Some models work with sensors around your house, like motion sensors.

 Most smart thermostat companies include a geofencing feature in their models.
 These models can use your smartphone's location to know precisely when you're home or away.
 Also, they can remember to adjust your thermostat when you go to sleep.